 An Arizona native who has called Casa Grande home his entire life, Matt Herman was appointed to fill a vacated seat on the City Council in 2008.
-He is a third generation business owner in Casa Grande and cannot think of a better place to live.
-He was elected to serve his first full term through 2013 and served as Mayor Pro Tempore from June 2011 – June 2012.
+He is a third-generation business owner in Casa Grande and cannot think of a better place to live.
+He was elected to serve his first full term through 2013 and reelected in 2018.
+Herman served as Mayor Pro Tempore in 2011-2012 and 2017-2018.

 Matt graduated from Casa Grande Union High School in 1994 and went on to earn a Bachelor of Science Degree from Arizona State University in small business management in 1998.
-While at ASU he was a member of Delta Sigma Phi fraternity.
+While at ASU he held several leadership positions in the Delta Sigma Phi fraternity.
 He is a graduate of Project CENTRL Class XVI and the Casa Grande Leadership Academy.
-Matt currently serves on the Board of Directors of the Boys and Girls Clubs of the Casa Grande Valley, the Western Pinal Republican Club, and The Rotary Club of Casa Grande.
+Matt is the Past President of the Board of Directors of the Boys and Girls Clubs of the Casa Grande Valley, the Western Pinal Republican Club, and The Rotary Club of Casa Grande.
 He is a Fellow of the Flinn-Brown Civic Leadership Academy and currently serves on the Board of Directors for the Greater Casa Grande Chamber of Commerce.
 He serves as the Council liaison to the Casa Grande Youth Commission.

 Bob Huddleston is a 33-year veteran of the Casa Grande Police Department.
 Bob started his career with the police department in 1980 as a patrol officer and worked his way up the ranks to become chief of police in 1999.
 He held that position until his retirement in 2013.

 As police chief, Bob had a strong focus on community policing and forming working partnerships with citizens, businesses, community groups, and volunteers which helped cut the crime rate in Casa Grande in half during his tenure.